Measurements of Higgs boson production in the decay channel with a pair of $\tau$ leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 \section{Introduction}

 In the standard model (SM) of particle physics~\cite{Glashow:1961tr,Weinberg:1967tq, Salam:1968rm}, the masses of the \PW and \PZ bosons are obtained through their interaction with a fundamental field that enters the theory via the Brout--Englert--Higgs mechanism~\cite{Englert:1964et,Higgs:1964ia,Higgs:1964pj, Guralnik:1964eu,Higgs:1966ev,Kibble:1967sv}, in a process known as electroweak symmetry breaking.
 The Higgs boson (\PH) is the quantized manifestation of this field.
 A particle compatible with \PH was observed at the CERN LHC by the ATLAS and CMS experiments in the $\Pgg\Pgg$, \ZZ, and \WW final states using data collected in 2011--2012 at center-of-mass energies of $\sqrt{s}=7$ and 8\TeV~\cite{Aad:2012tfa,Chatrchyan:2012ufa,Chatrchyan:2013lba}.
-The properties of the new particle, including its couplings, spin, and CP eigenstate are so far consistent with those expected for a Higgs boson with a mass of $125.35\pm0.14 \GeV$~\cite{CMS:2020xrn} as predicted by the SM~\cite{CMS:2013fjq, Khachatryan:2016vau,Sirunyan:2018koj,Aad:2019mbh,ATLAS:2020rej,CMS:2019ekd, CMS:2020cga,ATLAS:2020ior,CMS:2021nnc,ATLAS:2021pkb,ATLAS:2020evk,HIG-20-006}.
+The properties of the new particle, including its couplings, spin, and CP eigenstate are so far consistent with those expected for a Higgs boson with a mass of $125.35\pm0.14 \GeV$~\cite{CMS:2020xrn} as predicted by the SM~\cite{CMS:2013fjq, Khachatryan:2016vau,Sirunyan:2018koj,Aad:2019mbh,ATLAS:2020rej,CMS:2019ekd, CMS:2020cga,ATLAS:2020ior,CMS:2021nnc,ATLAS:2021pkb,ATLAS:2020evk,CMS:2021sdq}.

 In the SM, the mass generation of fermions is introduced in the form of Yukawa couplings to the Brout--Englert--Higgs field.
-This part of the SM is much less compelling than the part related to the mass generation of the \PW and \PZ bosons.
-Moreover, extensions of the SM, like supersymmetry~\cite{Golfand:1971iw,Wess:1974tw}, predict deviations of the \PH couplings, particularly to down-type fermions, such as the \PGt lepton or \PQb quark, which further increases interest in the \HTT decay~\cite{ATLAS:2017eiz,Sirunyan:2018zut}.
+Extensions of the SM, like supersymmetry~\cite{Golfand:1971iw,Wess:1974tw}, predict deviations of the \PH couplings, particularly to down-type fermions, such as the \PGt lepton or \PQb quark, which further increases interest in the \HTT decay~\cite{ATLAS:2017eiz,Sirunyan:2018zut}.